-September 2019-Present: Visiting Fulbright Student, Merkle Research Group, University of Wyoming - Jerod Merkle
+September 2019-March 2020: Visiting Fulbright Student, Merkle Research Group, University of Wyoming (shortened due to Covid-19) - Jerod Merkle

 Plasticity in migration timing and repeatability of green wave surfing behaviour of North American ungulates.